brainflow-dev/brainflow/README.md

 ```
 All methods provided by this package can be found [here](https://github.com/Andrey1994/brainflow/tree/master/r-package/brainflow/R).

-Also [GUI](https://github.com/Andrey1994/brainflow/tree/master/gui) is implemented using brainflow R package and Shiny
+Also [GUI](https://github.com/Andrey1994/brainflow/tree/master/gui) is implemented using brainflow R package and Shiny module

-## CPP
+### Cpp
 Headers and compiled libraries are located in ./cpp-package/inc and ./cpp-package/lib directories respectively.
 You are able to use ./cpp-package/src as a reference

-In fact [board_shim.cpp](https://github.com/Andrey1994/brainflow/blob/master/cpp-package/src/board_shim.cpp) duplicates methods from DLL but wraps them in Class

-To compile this project:
+To compile this project on Linux:
 ```
 mkdir build
 cd build